 Sometimes life is complicated.
 It just is.
 But sometimes we make it WAY more complicated than it needs to be.
+Here are four simple ways you can simplify your life, starting today!

-For the last few years, I’ve been working to simplify my life.
+For the last few years, I’ve been working to simplify.
 I haven’t made any drastic changes; I’ve just been taking little baby steps toward slowing down, living with more intention, and guarding my time more carefully.
 My desire to simplify came from feeling constantly overwhelmed, stressed, and distracted.
 I felt so darn busy all the time, but so many of things I was busy doing weren’t adding any real value to my life.

 One by one, I started to examine the various aspects of my daily routine to see what I could simplify.
-Simplifying isn’t just about getting rid of excess stuff and paring down your schedule (although that helps).
+Simplifying your life isn’t just about getting rid of excess stuff and paring down your schedule (although that helps).
 It’s making a series of little decisions every day about what is and isn’t worth your time, thoughts and energy.

-4 Ways You’re Overcomplicating Your Life
+4 Ways to Simplify Your Life

 I pinpointed four major areas where I was making life more complicated than it needed to be.
 These are simple mindset shifts that will help you to find more time to breathe and make time for the things (and people) that matter most to you.